 The ability to calibrate is one of the most important skills a hypnotist must possess.
-To calibrate means to watch a person’s physiology and external behavior, and observe the changes that may be taking place.
+To calibrate means to watch a person’s physiology and external behavior, and observe the changes that are happening.

-When you're a hypnotist or a coach, you want to be aware of what is going on with the person you're working with.
+When you're a hypnotist or a coach, you ought to be aware of what is going on with the person you're working with.

 Remember: hypnosis isn't just a one way street.
-It is a psychodynamic loop of communication where you and your client work together to acheive a certain result.
-So you need to be looking at them and observing their feedback so you can adjust your own behaviour accordingly.
+It is a psychodynamic loop of communication where you and another person work together to acheive a certain result.

 You must be careful, though.
-Some things are not always what they seem to be.
+Some times, things are not what they seem to be.

 External Trance Indicators (ETI's)